pankajpawar2/Footy-Terminal-App/README.md

 * Create Menu

-Users have different meunu options to choose from.
+Users have different menu options to choose from.
 Each menu option can be selected using up/down arrows on the keyboard and then pressing Enter.

 * History and rules